First Internet Bank Review: Full Service Online Banking From an Early Adopter

 First Internet Bank vs. Chase Bank

-Chase Bank is well known for its suite of quality credit cards that range in function from travel to rewards to cash back.
-First Internet Bank only offers account holders one cash-back credit card, but its interest rate is significantly lower than the Chase cash-back card.
+Chase is well known for its suite of quality credit cards that range in function from travel to rewards to cash back.
+First Internet Bank only offers account holders one cash-back credit card.
+However, First Internet Bank’s accounts earn a significantly higher yield than the 0.01% a Chase savings account offers.

 First Internet Bank vs. Bank of America

 If you’d like to simplify your banking and handle all your money needs through one financial institution, First Internet Bank is a great choice.
-You’ll have access to checking, savings, credit cards and loans all in one place.
-Fees are low, and interest rates are higher-yield compared to traditional brick-and-mortar banks.
-Opening an account takes just a few minutes.
-Visit the account application page to get started.
+You’ll have access to checking, savings, loans and mortgages all in one place.
+Best of all, the fees are low and interest rates are higher-yield when compared to traditional brick-and-mortar banks.
+Opening an account takes just a few minutes — get started now.

 - First Internet Bank of Indiana claims to be the first FDIC-insured internet bank.